colbehr/PDF-Grader/README.md

   * Recent Files
   * Tests can be saved and opened later
   * Multiple pdfs will be merged when importing
+* 1.6
+  * UI Tweaks
+  * Export files have more useful data
+  * General polish

 <!-- Markdown link & img dfn's -->